flozz/yoga-image-optimizer/README.rst

 * **[NEXT]** (changes on ``master`` but not released yet):

+  * Fix wrong width and height on rotated JPEGs
   * Fix a crash when generating thumbnails for JPEGs with an invalid orientation EXIF tag (#29)
   * Generate thumbnails asynchronously to not freeze the interface when